-The Facial Paralysis Institute is home to the most cutting edge treatments and surgical procedures available for those suffering from Bell’s palsy and facial paralysis.
-Various medical issues such as acoustic neuromas, Bell’s palsy, trauma, parotid tumors, and moebius syndrome can cause facial paralysis.
+The Facial Paralysis Institute is home to the most cutting-edge treatments and surgical procedures available for those suffering from Bell’s palsy and facial paralysis, including the masseter to facial nerve transfer technique.

-Facial paralysis patients travel from across the world to have this procedure performed at the Facial Paralysis Institute in Beverly Hills.
+Facial paralysis patients travel from across the world to have the masseter to facial nerve transfer procedure performed at the Facial Paralysis Institute in Beverly Hills.
 With Dr. Azizzadeh, patients are in the hands of one of the pioneers of surgical modification that leaves them with less synkinesis and a more dynamic smile.

 Understanding The Masseter to Facial Nerve Transfer